- The Basics

 La Romana Travel Information

-Electrical current is 120 volts, 60Hz.
+Electrical current is between 110 and 120 volts, 60Hz.
 American-style two-pin flat blade plugs are standard.

 Spanish is the official language, but English is spoken in the main tourist centres.